dugaldfoster/LSHTM-MSC/README.md

 I'm relatively new to Github so it's a good way to practise my open science skills too!

-If you spot any errors or want to chat about the project, please email me at dugaldfoster@gmail.com, or contact me on Twitter @DugaldFoster
+If you spot any errors or want to chat about the project, please email me at dugaldfoster@gmail.com, or contact me on Twitter https://twitter.com/DugaldFoster

 Thanks!